 1. Consult.
-Consider a preliminary consultation with the EM staff to help with project planning, including instrument capability, sample-preparation method, and cost estimate.
+Consider a preliminary consultation with the EM staff at no charge to help with project planning, including instrument capability, sample-preparation method, and cost estimate.

 a.
 How many samples will you have?

 b.
 What type of samples are they?
 Describe, e.g. dry powder, coated metal, polymer, mechanical parts, liposomes in liquid, etc. Identify the solvent, if any.